w3c/wai-curricula/content/content-author/images.md

   * complex (require short and long descriptions and sometimes alternative data visualizations)
 * write equivalent, appropriate text alternatives for images based on the image purpose and context
 * provide textual information using regular text instead of an image file
-* identify requirements for authoring tools to include and manage alternative for images (including text alternatives and different modalities of CAPTCHA)
+* identify requirements for authoring tools to include and manage alternatives for images (including text alternatives and different modalities of CAPTCHA)
 * identify related requirements for designers and developers to support visual and non-visual perception of images

 {% include excol.html type="all" %}